dtcenter/ufs-case-studies/docs/source/2018Michael.rst

   :width: 400
   :align: center

-  Hurricane tracks from GFSv16beta (red dash line), GFSv15p2 (blue dash line), and BestTrack (black dash line).
+  Hurricane tracks from GFSv16beta (red dashed line), GFSv15p2 (blue dashed line), and BestTrack (black dashed line).
 The dots are color coded with the vortex maximum 10-m wind speed (WS, kt).

 * GFSv16beta and GFSv15p2 generate left-of-track bias.
 * GFSv16beta and GFSv15p2 do not capture the hurricane intensities (represented by max WS), especially before the landfall.